 Nandi, the Bull

 Nandi is the vehicle of Shiva, and it symbolizes both power and ignorance.
-Bull is called “vrisha” in Sanskrit, and it means “righteousness”.
+The bull is called “vrisha” in Sanskrit, and it means “righteousness”.
 Nandi with Shiva, thus, symbolizes Shiva as a companion of righteousness.